mjclemente/mjclemente.github.io/_posts/2018-07-15-create-docker-nodes-on-digitalocean-with-shell-script.md

 I'm still new to this, so one of my aims is to keep things simple; I want a process and tooling that works and that I understand.
 If you know of superior approaches, I'd love to hear about them.

 ___
 [^1]:If you have issues with setting up your account or SSH keys, feel free to let me know in the comments - I'm happy to lend any help that I can.
-Or, just use their support - it's really good.
+Or, just use DigitalOcean's support.
 [^2]:There are also ways to retrieve existing SSH key fingerprints.
 For example, on my Mac, I can run `ssh-keygen -E md5 -lf ~/.ssh/id_rsa.pub` and the fingerprint is returned.
 But why go through the hassle when you've already added the key to your DigitalOcean account and they show you the fingerprint?
 [^3]:Add the query param `per_page=200` to the end of any of these so that you don't need to page the results.
 [^4]:For what it's worth, as Mac user who doesn't use Homebrew, I ran `curl -sL https://github.com/digitalocean/doctl/releases/download/v1.8.3/doctl-1.8.3-darwin-10.6-amd64.tar.gz | tar -xzv` to download and extract the binary, and then moved it to my path, in `/usr/local/bin`.